-All students (ages two and up) and staff are required to wear nonmedical cloth masks.
+All students (ages two and up) and staff are required to wear a face covering.

-In line with our established Montessori pedagogy, we will prioritize outdoor programming to afford the lowest risk of transmission.
-New Tents will be installed to cover an area to be available during inclement weather.
+In line with our established Montessori pedagogy, we will continue to prioritize outdoor programming to afford the lowest risk of transmission.
+Tents are available to cover an area to be available during inclement weather.
 Recess times will be staggered among several outdoor spaces.

 - Disinfecting of shared and frequently touched surfaces such as door handles, tabletops, light switches, and faucets.

-- New Hand washing stations are being installed and hand sanitizer are available at all times.
+- Hand washing and hand sanitizer are available at all times.

-- Increase the circulation of outdoor air by opening windows and doors when possible.
+- Increase the circulation of outdoor air by opening windows with fans, bringing fresh air in.